 Purchase order types and activities

-Specify purchase order types and link activities to these order types in the Purchase Order Type (tdpur0694m000) session.
-You must indicate which of the activities must be executed automatically and which manually, by selecting or clearing the Automatic check box.
+Specify purchase order types and link activities to the order types in the Purchase Order Type (tdpur0694m000) session.
+By selecting or clearing the Automatic check box for an activity, you can specify its execution mode.